hashcrackq/Crackq/INSTALL.md

 Installation
 ============

-Update your "requests" library version if are getting the following error message:
+Update your "requests" library version if you are getting the following error message:

 Traceback (most recent call last):
   File "./crackqcli.py", line 113, in <module>